aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

     will be equal to setting the following via the environment variable: `http://p%3Ar%2Fo%24x%40yuser:p%3Ar%2Fo%24x%40ypassword@proxy.local.domain:3128`

-If valid `proxy_host` (must be non-empty string) and `proxy_port` (greater than 0, less than 65536) are not set, `cv_deploy` will try to discover usable proxy server using proxy and proxy bypass environment variables.

 ### Configure proxy settings using environment variables

 If proxy-related settings are not passed to `cv_deploy` explicitly, `cv_deploy` will try to discover usable proxy server (scheme is `http`, host is a non-empty string, port is greater than 0 and less than 65536) using environment variables in the following order: